pmfarley/SNO-Wavelength/README.md

 --query 'RouteTable.RouteTableId') && echo '\nWL_RT_ID='$WL_RT_ID
 ```

 **c.
-Associate the route table with the Wavelength subnet and a route to route traffic to the carrier gateway which in turns routes traffic to the carrier mobile network.**
+Associate the route table with the Wavelength Zone subnet and a route to direct traffic to the carrier gateway which in turns routes traffic to the carrier mobile network.**

 ```bash
 aws ec2 --region $REGION  associate-route-table \